Sleitnick/AeroGameFramework/README.md

 AeroGameFramework is a Roblox game framework that makes development easy and fun.
 The framework is designed to simplify the communication between modules and seamlessly bridge the gap between the server and client.
 Never again will you have to touch RemoteFunctions or RemoteEvents.

+# Documentation
+The documentation website is currently under development.
+Until completion, please refer to [old doc](/doc) files & this readme file.

 # Video Tutorial
 Learn how to use the framework in the video tutorial series: https://www.youtube.com/watch?v=8ta0cHX1ceE&index=1&list=PLk3R4TM3pnqv7doCTUHtn-wkydaA08npc